Visit the Forest

 The Carpenter Mountain Lookout trail affords grand views.
 Photo by Lina DiGregorio

-Be aware that much of the Andrews Forest is under snow and inaccessible during the winter months.
 Before you travel, check out the webcams and current weather conditions.
-If you visit, stop at the large display board at the junction of Forest Roads 15 and 1506.
-The display has a map of the Andrews Forest and provides a short history of the site.
+If you visit, stop at the large kiosk display board at the junction of Forest Roads 15 and 1506.
+The display board has a map and provides a short history of the site.
+Be aware that much of the area is under snow and inaccessible during the winter months.

 Hiking